student-to-software-engineer/student-to-software-engineer/docs/4-understanding-the-tech-industry/1-workplace-variables.md

 When you're applying for jobs, consider how these factors align with your values and career goals.
 Do you thrive in a fast-paced startup environment, or do you prefer the stability of a large corporation?
 Are you excited about working on cutting-edge technology, or do you find satisfaction in maintaining and improving existing systems?

 You might not get full control over where you land, especially early on.
 But the more you understand the different shapes that “software engineer” can take, the better you can navigate the job market, advocate for yourself, and build a career that aligns with the kind of life you actually want.

+## Dream Company Fallacy

+Despite some companies seeming like great places to work, it’s ultimately the people you work with that will have the most impact on your experience.

+Just because a company has a great reputation, a cool office, or a big name doesn’t mean it’s the right fit for you.
+The same goes for startups that seem exciting and innovative but might not have the structure or support you need to thrive.